-The Energy venue is primarily organized around electric power generation (fossil, nuclear and alternative energy systems such as solar and wind) and the transmission and distribution systems required to deliver energy to users.
-The evolving “smart grid”, including alternative generation technologies, distributed energy generation, power quality monitoring, energy storage and automated metering are critical enabling technologies and applications.
+The Energy venue includes various forms of electric power generation and the transmission and distribution systems required to deliver energy to users.
+The evolving “smart grid” encompasses critical enabling technologies and applications.
+These include alternative generation technologies, distributed energy generation, power quality monitoring, energy storage and automated metering.

 Harbor’s Energy Outlook

 The smart energy market opportunity is created by growing electricity capacity shortages, increasing electricity costs, under investment in infrastructure, reliability issues due to constraints on generation and T&D capacity and increasing concern over energy cost and carbon emissions associated with adding additional generation capacity to fulfill the growing demand for electricity.

 The market opportunity for developing and servicing smart power equipment and device networking and monitoring solutions is still quite open and fragmented.
 Opportunities are abound in the hardware, software, networking and services spaces.
 Our research indicates that 300+ million devices are presently available for networking in the power industry, representing several billion dollars of revenue opportunities for suppliers.

 Electricity consumption in most developed economies is growing at roughly 3% per year and has been doing so for many years while supply capacity has been falling steadily.
 This environment is caused by under investment in the utility supply sector and in some cases adverse market structures and regulations.
 These forces have driven a steady erosion of grid capacity to such a point where many western countries are now operating dangerously close to their supply capacity limits.